CesiumGS/3d-tiles/specification/TileFormats/BatchTable/README.md

 The binary body must start and end on an 8-byte boundary within the containing tile binary.
 The binary body must be padded with additional bytes, of any value, to satisfy this requirement.

-Binary properties must start at a byte offset that is a multiple of the size of the property's `componentType`.
+Binary properties must start at a byte offset that is a multiple of the size in bytes of the property's `componentType`.
+For example, a property with the component type `FLOAT` has 4 bytes per element, and therefore must start at an offset that is a multiple of `4`.
 Preceding binary properties must be padded with additional bytes, of any value, to satisfy this requirement.

 ### JSON header